-During November 2024, this developer contributed to the llvm/circt repository by expanding the MooreToCore conversion to support pows (signed power) and powu (unsigned power) operations.
-They implemented a lowering strategy that translates these operations into scf.for loops performing repeated multiplication, with negative exponents for pows returning zero as specified.
-This work, using C++ and MLIR, improved the coverage of MooreToCore and enhanced compatibility for downstream code generation.
-The developer demonstrated skills in compiler development, hardware description languages, and low-level optimization, addressing translation gaps and ensuring the new feature integrated smoothly into the existing intermediate representation infrastructure.
+During November 2024, contributed to the llvm/circt repository by expanding the MooreToCore conversion to support pows (signed power) and powu (unsigned power) operations.
+This work involved lowering these operations to scf.for loops in C++, enabling repeated multiplication to compute power values, and handling negative exponents for pows by returning zero as specified.
+The implementation improved operation coverage and enhanced compatibility for downstream code generation, addressing translation gaps in the MooreToCore path.
+The project leveraged expertise in compiler development, hardware description languages, and intermediate representation, with a focus on low-level optimization and robust handling of edge cases.

 In 2024-11, delivered a key feature in llvm/circt: MooreToCore conversion now supports pows (signed power) and powu (unsigned power).
 The new lowering translates these ops into scf.for loops that perform repeated multiplication; negative exponents for pows yield 0.
 This expands operation coverage, improves downstream codegen compatibility, and reduces translation gaps in the MooreToCore path.